-This nonfiction account explores the lives of four members of a poetry workshop at Green Haven in Stormville, NY in 1976-67 – two of whom are still alive, one still in prison, while one became the subject of a Paul Simon Broadway Musical.
-The short section below highlights both Salvador Agron’s transformational experience in prison, as well as the very different points of view, still visible in America, about people in prison and rehabilitation.
+From Another World weaves memoir with investigative research to explore the lives of four members of a poetry workshop I ran at Green Haven in Stormville, NY, in 1976-77.
+Each of the four experienced failures in the criminal justice system, police abuse, and finally, the cathartic power of literature.
+The short section below highlights Salvador Agron’s transformation in prison, as well as the very different points of view, still visible in America, about people in prison and rehabilitation.

 “Echo of a Rumble:” Letters to Sal